Skip to content

 style:

-font: "Inter" # Font family
+family: "Inter" # Font family name

 axis: